GedasFX/gedasfx.github.io/_posts/2024-09-15-tailscale-funnel.md

 # modprobe: FATAL: Module tun not found in directory /lib/modules/6.1.0
 ```

-Well that throws a wrench in my plans.
-Time for plan B.
+Well that is unexpected.
+Looks like the provider does not allow access to manage network.
+Not a big deal, time for plan B.

-## Plan B
+# Plan B

-While [Plan O](#plan-o---just-expose-the-port-dummy) (allow users to access your machine directly) and [Plan A](#plan-a---just-use-a-vpn) (use a VPN) are clearly better, more secure, and require significantly less effort, they also require technical infrastructure that I simply cannot obtain or unwilling to pay for.
+Before we begin, I would like to mention the "correct" solutions.
+[Plan O](#plan-o---just-expose-the-port-dummy) (allow users to access your machine directly) and [Plan A](#plan-a---just-use-a-vpn) (use a VPN) are clearly better, more secure, and require significantly less effort, however, they also require technical infrastructure that I simply do not and can not have.

-### The Idea
+## The Idea

 Here is the general idea I had before I put everything together.

 [Tailscale](https://tailscale.com/) offers a service called [Funnel](https://tailscale.com/kb/1223/funnel), which allows users to expose their websites (specifically), to the internet.
-This comes with 2 issues, as (1) it only allows for HTTPS traffic, and (2) it does not allow you to pick the hostname (cannot use CNAME to redirect either as they take out a certificate for you which would cause TLS issues).
+This comes with two issues: (1) it only allows for HTTPS traffic, and (2) it does not allow you to pick the hostname (cannot use CNAME to redirect either as they take out a certificate for you which would cause TLS issues).

-The first issue is not much a big deal for now, as I want to expose websites, but I would like to expose things like minecraft servers too in the future.
-For now it is good.
-The second issue is not really much of an issue either, however, hear me out, custom domain pretty :>.
+The first issue is not much a big deal for now, as I want to expose websites.
+The second issue, for a sane person, also is a non-issue, ~~but I want my pretty domain~~.

 Okay!
 We now have a potential way to expose our service to the internet, but we need to still set up the proxy.
 For that I will just use [traefik](https://doc.traefik.io/traefik/).
 Any other proxy works too, but for this example I will use traefik.

-### Putting it together - Tailscale
+## Putting it together - Tailscale

 To serve something via Tailscale funnel is quite easy!
 If you have tailscale installed, you can run: